Grief doesn’t move in a straight line.

 It comes in waves, in quiet moments, in unexpected memories.
 Sometimes, the most supportive thing we can do is move gently alongside it — with our breath, with nature, and with space to simply be.

-Grief can come from many kinds of loss — the death of a loved one, changes in relationships, identity, health, or seasons of life.
+Grief can arise from many kinds of loss — the death of a loved one, changes in relationships, identity, health, or seasons of life.
 Some losses are openly acknowledged; others are carried more quietly.
 Whatever form it takes, grief has a way of touching both the heart and the body.

 These walks are not about fixing or rushing the grief process.